xmos/ai_tools/onnx2xc/python/README.md

 <span style="color:red; font-size:16pt">
 This is a prototype tool currently meant only for learning about and evaluating ONNX.
-It is not production quality and may never be.
+It is not production quality and almost certainly never will.
 Proceed with caution!!!
 </span>

 Instructions for using onnx2xc.py